 Simmer Pot Ingredients

 Items that have a fresh smell are the best.
 I combine certain groups, but let me give you some ideas as to what can be used.
 A simmer pot is usually made up of lots of water and 3 to 5 of the ingredients below.
 Ingredients can be from your fridge, pantry, garden or yard.
-Below are a few pictures showing you some of the ingredients you can use.
+Below are a few pictures and combinations showing you some of the ingredients you can use.

 Orange slices